 As a whole, Oklahoma ranks 49th among the states in deaths from cardiovascular disease, meaning only one state, Mississippi, has a higher cardiovascular death rate than Oklahoma.
 African Americans have a higher cardiovascular disease mortality rate than any other racial group in Tulsa County.

-Disparities in life expectancy among residents of different Tulsa zip codes have been a serious concern for years.
-Latest data show about an eight and a half year difference in average life expectancy between North and South Tulsa.
+Disparities in life expectancy among residents of different Tulsa ZIP codes have been a serious concern for years.
+Latest data show about a nine year difference in average life expectancy between North and South Tulsa.
 Every other health measure shapes this one – access to healthcare, personal and generational experiences of trauma, behavior choices, quality of care, and health care policies.
-This indicator is impacted by all of the disparities across all of the themes in Equality Indicators – economic opportunity, education, housing, justice, and services.
+This indicator is impacted by all of the disparities across all of the themes in Tulsa Equality Indicators – economic opportunity, education, housing, justice, and services.

 Taylor, Jamila, Cristina Novoa, Katie Hamm, and Shilpa Phadke.
 2019.
 “Eliminating Racial Disparities in Maternal and Infant Mortality.”
 Center for American Progress, May 2, 2019. https://www.americanprogress.org/issues/women/reports/2019/05/02/469186/eliminating-racial-disparities-maternal-infant-mortality/; Weinstein, Ann Diamond.
 2020.
 “Racial Disparities in US Maternal and Infant Mortality Rates.”
 Psychology Today, March 6, 2020. https://www.psychologytoday.com/us/blog/the-beginning/202003/racial-disparities-in-us-maternal-and-infant-mortality-rates; Leimert, Kelycia B., and David M. Olson.
 2019.
 “Racial Disparities in Pregnancy Outcomes: Genetics, Epigenetics, and Allostatic Load.”
 Current Opinion in Physiology, Volume 13, Feb.
 2020. https://www.sciencedirect.com/science/article/pii/S2468867319301890?via%3Dihub.